kapunahelewong/angular-to-do-example/README.md

 1. `app.module.ts`: Specifies the files that the application uses.
   This file acts as a central hub for the other files in your application.
-1. `app.component.ts`: Contains the logic for the application's main page.
+1. `app.component.ts`: Also known as the class, contains the logic for the application's main page.
 1. `app.component.html`: Contains the HTML for `AppComponent`.
 The contents of this file are also known as the template.
   The template determines the view or what you see in the browser.
 1. `app.component.css`: Contains the styles for `AppComponent`.
+You use this file when you want to define styles that only apply to a specific component, as opposed to your application overall.

 A component in Angular is made up of three main parts&mdash;the template, styles, and the class.
 For example, `app.component.ts`, `app.component.html`, and `app.component.css` together constitute the `AppComponent`.